SH3LLco/Bash-Tools/README.md

 # Omreport Traversal Check and Report
+- Automate checking of omreport chassis, controllers, vdisks, and pdisks.
 - Use navmain.sh to execute traversal
 - Use healthcheck.sh to execute a single report